ondewo/ondewo-protoc-gen-doc-action/README.md

 ### `filename`

 The filename of the generated documentation.
-Default `doc`.
+Default `index`.

 ## Outputs